AnatolyUss/FromMySqlToPostgreSql/README.md

    MySql data types to corresponding PostgreSql data types, creates constraints, indexes, primary and foreign keys exactly as they were before migration.</li>

-<li>Ability to migrate big databases - in order to reduce RAM consumption <br/>
-FromMySqlToPostgreSql will split each table's data into several chunks. <br />
-The chunk size can be adjusted easily via configuration file.</li>

 <li> Speed of data transfer - in order to migrate data fast <br />
    FromMySqlToPostgreSql uses PostgreSQL COPY protocol.<br />
 </li>